 Enjoying the Water

 While anchored, the boat had a number of activities.
 They provided snorkels and masks for those that wanted to search for underwater life.
 There were also three kayaks, a standup paddle board, and a small floating foam platform.
-Once Lars and Anya were done jumping off the bow of the boat, they took turns doing the other activities.
+Once the kids were done jumping off the bow of the boat, they took turns doing the other activities.
 I had a go at the paddle board, but my lack of balance means I couldn’t quite get to a standing position.

 Time to Eat